List of York City F.C. players (25–99 appearances): Introduction

 As of the date specified above, more than 300 players had completed their York career after playing in at least 25 and fewer than 100 senior competitive matches.
 Four of these, Tom Lockie, Barry Lyons, Denis Smith and Neil Thompson, went on to manage the club.
-Lockie led the team to the League Cup quarter-final in the 1961–62 season and promotion from the Fourth Division in 1964–65, while Smith guided York to the Fourth Division championship in 1983–84.
+Lockie led the team to the quarter-final of the 1961–62 League Cup and promotion from the Fourth Division in 1964–65, while Smith guided York to the 1983–84 Fourth Division championship.

 Jimmy Cowie set two goalscoring records in the 1928–29 season which, as of the date above, still stand; he scored 56 goals in all competitions, and 49 league goals in as many matches in the Midland League.
 The first player capped at full international level while with the club was Eamon Dunphy when he appeared for the Republic of Ireland against Spain on 10 November 1965.
 The purchase of Adrian Randall from Burnley on 28 December 1995 represents the club's record transfer fee paid, at £140,000.

 Other players took part in significant matches in the history of the club.
 David Archibald, Jimmy Cowie, Charlie Davis, Sam Evans, Jack Farmery and Bill Gardner appeared in York's first Football League match in 1929.
-Keith Houchen scored the winning goal with a penalty in a 1–0 win over First Division club Arsenal in the 1984–85 FA Cup.
-Four men listed here featured in the York team that won in the 2012 Conference Premier play-off Final, those being Jon Challinor, Chris Doig, Jamie Reed and Jason Walker.
+Keith Houchen scored the winning goal with a penalty in a 1–0 win over First Division team Arsenal in the 1984–85 FA Cup.
+Four men listed here featured in the York team that won in the 2012 Conference Premier play-off final, those being Jon Challinor, Chris Doig, Jamie Reed and Jason Walker.

 As of the date above, no player has left the club with 99 career appearances; four – John Stone, Barry Lyons, Gary Bull and Malcolm Comrie – finished on 98.
-The list includes 13 players who are still contracted to the club, and so can add to their totals.
+The list includes 15 players who are still contracted to the club, and so can add to their totals.